opconWizard/opcon-docs/docs/utilities/SMA-Resource-Monitor/Wizards.md

 Average trigger.

 :::note
-The average value is calculated by taking 1 sample every second and averaging last \'n\' samples.
-Where \'n\' is defined above in Samples.
+The average value is calculated by taking 1 sample every second and averaging last 'n' samples.
+Where 'n' is defined above in Samples.
 :::

 - **Above/Below**: Select **Above** or **Below** from this list box to